Gflinois/prototyping_lab/Code of conduct.md

 #### 2.3.1 : Safety
 - Secure all materials properly using clamps or vices before working on them.
 - Wear safety goggles when cutting, drilling, or grinding.
-- Do **not** were gloves or scarves when using powertools
+- Do **not** wear gloves or scarves when using powertools
 - Disconnect equipment from power sources when changing attachments or performing maintenance.
+- Long hair should be worn up/tied.
+- Wear closed shoes.
 #### 2.3.2 : Use
 - Only use tools in an evironment devoid of mess
 - Ensure that all tools are fit for the task before starting work.
 - Put the bits back in their **Designated** place.
 Searching for a specific size of driver should be easy, not a pain.
-- If anything does not have a clear enough designated pace report it.
+- If anything does not have a clear enough designated place report it.
 - Maintain clear communication with others working nearby to avoid accidental interference.
 - Quickly wipe the surface after use.
 ## 2.4 : Electronics